jnyfah/jnyfah.github.io/_posts/phanes4.md

 log_start = true;    // flag
 ```

 The compiler might reorder this by storing `log_start` first, then computing `x`.
 On a single thread you would never notice because no one else is watching.
-But if another thread is waiting for `log_start` to be true before reading `x`, it might read `x` before it has been computed, hat is the problem memory ordering prevents.
+But if another thread is waiting for `log_start` to be true before reading `x`, it might read `x` before it has been computed, that is the problem memory ordering prevents.

 On multiple threads, reordering in one thread can become visible to another thread in ways that break correctness.
 Memory ordering is how you tell the compiler and CPU which reorderings are not allowed.

-C++ has six memory orderings in total, well actually 5 because one of them have been depreciated :
+C++ has five memory orderings (a sixth, `memory_order_consume`, was effectively deprecated in C++17 and avoided in practice).
+They exist on a spectrum from cheapest to strongest, each answering a different question about what ordering guarantees you need.

-**`memory_order_relaxed`** — this means the operation is atomic yes but the compiler and CPU can reorder it freely relative to other operations.
-Use this when you only need the atomicity, not any ordering guarantee.
-Reads and writes with relaxed ordering are the cheapest.
+**`memory_order_relaxed`** — gives you atomicity (the operation happens as one indivisible unit) but makes no promises about ordering relative to anything else.
+The compiler and CPU can reorder it freely.
+Use it when you only need a variable not to tear under concurrent access and nothing else depends on when that access is observed.
+The cheapest ordering.

-**`memory_order_acquire`** — no memory operation *after* this load in program order can be reordered to appear *before* it.
-Think of it as a one-way barrier: everything below stays below.
+**`memory_order_acquire`** — a one-way barrier on loads: no memory operation *after* this load in program order can be reordered to appear *before* it.
+Everything below stays below.

-**`memory_order_release`** — no memory operation *before* this store in program order can be reordered to appear *after* it.
+**`memory_order_release`** — a one-way barrier on stores: no memory operation *before* this store in program order can be reordered to appear *after* it.
 Everything above stays above.

 >Acquire and release work as a pair.
 If thread A does a release store on variable X and thread B does an acquire load on X and sees the value A stored, then B is guaranteed to see *everything A wrote before the release store*.
 This is the fundamental handshake that lets one thread safely pass data to another.

 **`memory_order_seq_cst`** — sequential consistency.
 Every seq_cst operation participates in a single global total order that all threads agree on.
-This is the strongest and most expensive ordering.
+This is the strongest and most expensive ordering, and it is the only one that prevents the kind of disagreement shown in the example below.

-**`memory_order_acq_rel`** — both acquire and release at once.
-This is used on read-modify-write operations, where a single operation both reads and writes.
-The acquire side prevents reordering of operations after it, the release side prevents reordering of operations before it.
+**`memory_order_acq_rel`** — acquire and release simultaneously.
+Used on read-modify-write operations (like CAS), where a single instruction both reads and writes.
+The acquire side prevents reordering of operations after it; the release side prevents reordering of operations before it.

 **Fences** — `std::atomic_thread_fence` applies an ordering constraint without attaching it to a specific atomic variable.
 Where acquire and release are tied to a single load or store, a fence covers *all* memory operations around it.